michelmbem/hello-microservice/README.md

 * **Notification Service**: Listens for events sent to a Kafka topic and sends emails in response.
 * **Customer Service**: Manages a repository of customers stored as documents in a MongoDB collection.
 * **Product Service**: Manages products, product categories, and product images stored in a PostgreSQL database.
 * **Order Service**: Manages orders.
 Interacts with the Customer and Product services.
-Sends events to a Kafka topic to notify clients of the receipt or update of their orders.
+Sends events to a Kafka topic to notify customers of the receipt or update of their orders.
 * **API Gateway**: Allows access to all services from a single host.

 ## Resources